-It’s a fascinating time to be in the Ad campaigns game.
+It’s a fascinating time to be in the Ad campaign games.
 Social norms have evolved in such a way that numerous once-taboo subjects are on the table, but one misstep can result in swift censure and reputation damage.
-It’s a high-risk, high-reward environment, and you’ll need a solid foundation of social sensitivity to manage Ad campaign effectively.
+It’s a high-risk, high-reward environment, and you’ll need a solid foundation of social sensitivity to manage Ad campaigns effectively.

 If the brave new world of 21st-century social media marketing has your brand a little bit unsure of how to proceed, you’re not alone.
 It can be genuinely challenging to navigate the new social conventions of digital media, especially when there’s a considerable investment on the line.
 These five tips will help you to create Ad campaigns that reach a diverse audience while avoiding embarrassing gaffes.

 Know your audience

 Knowing your audience is the closest thing marketing has to a golden rule, and it’s especially applicable here.
 One thing that vexes many marketers about the current cultural landscape is that there aren’t a lot of hard and fast guidelines.
 One brand may be able to get away with making boundary-pushing statements on social media, while another one is lynching for doing the same.
 So, when in doubt, look for context.

 - Also, to portrait outside cultures in an insensitive way, particularly as “exotic” or “other.”

 - Using terms that were once acceptable but are now considered offensive.

 - Using memes or other elements from the Internet without fully understanding of their context.

 - To address controversial issues in a way that comes across as insensitive or flippant.

 Of course, doing due diligence on context is helpful—but the best foundation for a strong social understanding starts within your team.

 Solicit feedback from a diverse team